 My-iClinic runs training evenings for optometrists.
-It was at one of those evenings in December when Jack was introduced to John Bolger by his supervisor.
-Jack was really grateful for “John’s generous offer” to allow him to observe how My-iClinic runs, to see John perform surgery and to sit in on some follow on clinics for 2 days in December.
+It was one of those evenings in December when Jack was introduced to John Bolger by his supervisor.
+Jack was really grateful for “John’s generous offer” to allow him to observe how My-iClinic runs, to see John perform surgery and to sit in on some follow-up clinics for 2 days in December.

 As he mentioned: